raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 Please do not include any of the following in your team name or code:

-+ Anything that could be interpreted as being of an illegal, political, or sensitive nature
++ Anything that could be interpreted as being of an illegal, a political, or a sensitive nature
 + Anything that references unpleasantness or harm to another person
 + Personal data such as telephone numbers, social media handles, and email addresses
 + Obscene images